 When you generate your own electricity you are offsetting the dollars you pay PG&E and the dollars you pay the tax man.

 You won't win purely economically.
 Its up to you.
-I'm currently using gas where possible.
+I'm currently using gas for hot water & the stove top.

 Sadly, another friend, also a Staber owner, experienced the same problems and scrapped his Staber too.